 - Power generation is 16 times higher, whereas the population is only a bit more than double (see satellite image below)

 - Life expectancy is more than 10 years higher

-Here’s a satellite map showing North and South Korea’s Electricity usage in the evening:
+Here are two satellite images showing North and South Korea’s Electricity usage in the evening:

 Some more data on North Korea: